czar3985/linux-server-configuration/README.md

 in the same folder as the pokemon_types.py file
 v.
 In code, change these lines: `from database_setup import XXX` and `from view_model import XXX` to `from .database_setup import XXX` and `from .view_model import XXX` vi.
-In `client_secret.json` path in the code, prepend the current directory's path with `os.path.dirname(__file__)`
+In `client_secret.json` path in the code, prepend the current directory's path `os.path.dirname(__file__)`

 #### - Set the code up in your server
+Create the directory where the code will go.
+Change permissions.
+Install a virtual environment to work on.
+Install the packages while inside the virtual environment.
+Setup and populate the database by running `database_setup.py` and `initial_entries.py`.
+Check that there are no errors when running the main script `pokemon_types.py`:
 ```
 grader@ip-172-26-10-47:/var/www$ sudo mkdir ItemCatalog
 grader@ip-172-26-10-47:/var/www$ cd ItemCatalog/